-- over budget and more than likely making the wrong movie
+- Over budget and likely making the wrong movie

-Cheap Movie Tricks: Film school numbers aren’t down.
-They’re increasing at more than 2,600 film-related courses worldwide.
-You probably didn’t even realize 48% of all film schools are in the U.S. and U.K. Thousands of aspiring filmmakers are literally learning how to use cheaper, widely available filmmaking technology, as well as the craft of making movies from books pulled from bookstore and library shelves.
-They’re totally DIY and the most creative people you will ever meet.
-Rickey Bird’s Hectic Films is a Southern California enterprise that is building a filmmaking empire on a budget.
-His short films, feature films, micro docs and tutorials have landed in some of the biggest American film festivals and been seen online throughout the world.
+Amateur Movie & Video Production.
+Thousands of aspiring filmmakers are learning how to use cheaper, widely available filmmaking technology, and the craft of making movies from books pulled from bookstore and library shelves.
+Their work is totally DIY and they are the most creative people you will ever meet.
+Rickey Bird’s Hectic Films is a Southern California enterprise building a filmmaking empire on a budget.
+His short films, feature films, micro docs and tutorials have landed in some of the biggest American film festivals and been seen online worldwide.
 The result?
 Millions of views worth of exposure from films online, in festivals and creative marketing literally on the street.
 His many projects have seen leading B actors like Hulk Hogan and Vernon Wells (Mad Max Road Warrior), make-up artists from the TV show Grimm, and stuntmen from the Call of Duty games.

 - How planning and shooting a short film today can lead to a feature-length project tomorrow

 - Everything you need to know about writing a movie project on a burger budget

 - Tips on how to find locations and not get arrested

 - Shooting tips galore for building exciting scenes

 - Sound and film editing tips and all kinds of special effects wizardry, including puppetry

 - Screenings, promotions, and juicy tips on film festival strategy

 If you liked books such as How to Shoot Video That Doesn't Suck, The Filmmaker's Handbook, or Rebel Without a Crew, you’ll love Cheap Movie Tricks.